 Supporting Schools and Communities in Breaking the Prison Pipeline: A Guide to Emerging and Promising Crisis Intervention Programs for Youth (2009)

 This resource is designed to introduce children’s mental health advocates and other stakeholders to models and practices that effectively respond to youth in psychiatric crisis in schools and communities.

-Writen in conjuction with the National Council for Community Behavioral Healthcare, this report documents the failure of state health care reform packages to cover mental illness.
+Written in conjunction with the National Council for Community Behavioral Health care, this report documents the failure of state health care reform packages to cover mental illness.